How Do I Fix Low Water Pressure in My House?

 Although it’s not a critical problem, low water pressure can be an annoying inconvenience in everyday life.
 After all, it’s hard to enjoy your morning when you’re stuck waiting for your shower to get all the shampoo out of your hair!

-Fortunately, it’s a very solvable problem!
 Keep reading to learn:

-Low Water Pressure Throughout the House
+What Causes Low Water Pressure in the Home?

 Often, when the issue resides with the fixtures themselves, excess mineral buildup is clogging an aerator.
 You can fix this issue by soaking the fixture in a mixture of vinegar and water until it’s clean.
 Or, if the problem is beyond cleaning, you can purchase a replacement aerator at a local hardware store.